 Landing gear systems for the Bombardier CRJ700 and CRJ900 have been jointly developed by Japanese manufacturers and Collins Aerospace.
-Japanese manufacturers also supply landing gear systems for the Mitsubishi SpaceJet.
 And in addition, radial tires for the Boeing777, 787 and Airbus A350, A380 are also supplied by Japanese manufacturer.

 6. Other Systems